joesb/helios360/content/handbook/index.md

 > ## The CDO's Handbook{.italic .h1-style}
 >
-> A thoroughgoing guidebook for project and service delivery for agencies and product companies.{.vlarge .medium .secondary-font .lineheight-1}
+> A thoroughgoing guide for project and service delivery leadership in ambitious agencies and product companies.{.vlarge .medium .secondary-font .lineheight-1}
 {.padding-block-lg .content-canvas-item-wide-left-more}
   {% endMarkdown %}
 {% endColourBG %}